-Deadpool is the game that Duke Nukem wanted to be; action-packed, hilarious, and as erratic as Deadpool's personalities.
+Deadpool is the game that Duke Nukem wanted to be; action-packed, hilarious, and as erratic as Wade's personalities.
 With a great mix of humor, bloodshed, fast-paced combat, and customization, the game came out much better than I had personally expected.
 With that said, the game mixes a pretty generic combat style with an erratically funny, and somewhat confusing story.
-With the game being as multifaceted and crazy as Deadpool himself, if you love crude humor, jokes that really shouldn't be funny, killing things, and hack 'n slash combat, then Deadpool is the game for you!
+With the game being as multifaceted and crazy as the Merc with the Mouth himself, if you love crude humor, jokes that really shouldn't be funny, killing things, and hack 'n slash combat, then this is the game for you!

-Deadpool surprised a lot of people by being fun and enjoyable, something that is not commonplace in the world of comics-to-games.
+Deadpool surprised a lot of people by being fun and enjoyable, something that is not commonplace in the world of comics-to-games adaptations.
 The hack-and-slash genre is one that is done in various ways, depending on the game as well as the style of the developer themselves.
 Many of these games have gameplay that is 100% hack and slash, to their detriment, as well as to the lack of enjoyment of the player as well.
 Deadpool, while not perfect, took a character from the Marvel universe and made a gameplay experience that was easy to enjoy.
-We all know, love, and hate Deadpool (the character), but High Moon gives us a fun-to-play character– with all of the skills that he has in the comics themselves.
-Let's break down what we thought of Deadpool.
+We all know, love, and hate Deadpool, but High Moon gives us a fun-to-play character– with all of the skills that he has in the comics themselves.
+Let's break down what we thought.

 Deadpool is an incredibly fast-paced game, with a ton of enemies to smash, stab, and shoot.
-With the emphasis in combat primarily being getting as high of a combo as you can without being hit (which you can prevent with counters) before you kill all of your opponents.
-The higher the combo, the more Deadpool Points you will receive, allowing you to upgrade your skills and be even more deadly.
+With the emphasis in combat on getting as high of a combo as you can without being hit (which you can prevent with counters) before you kill all of your opponents.
+The higher the combo, the more points you will receive, allowing you to upgrade your skills and be even more deadly.
 Upgrade your weapons to make them more powerful, have more ammo, unlock new combos, and more.
-You can also upgrade Deadpool himself, allowing for better health regeneration.
+You can also upgrade Wade himself, allowing for better health regeneration.

 Now you might be thinking that the combat must be one-sided and boring, with only hack 'n slash fighting, but it's not.
 Instead of being just a plain hack 'n slash, you can mix melee and guns to chain combos and defeat enemies.
 With grenades, bear traps (yes bear traps!), mines, and stun grenades, you can diversify combat by blowing up, stunning, and trapping your enemies.
 When is it not fun to trap an enemy in a bear trap, and while they struggle to get free, finish them off with a headshot?
 On top of that, you can fire your guns mid-combat in a style called "Gunkata" which allows you to shoot your enemies mid-slash to integrate gunfire into your combos.